mybest

 Jigsaws with a dust blower function blow away the dust that results from cutting and make it easier to see the scribe lines on material.
 With a dust blower function, you won't need to constantly stop and remove dust so you can see where to cut, and can easily follow longer and more complex scribe lines.
 We highly recommend choosing a jigsaw with a dust blower function if you'll be taking on larger jobs that require several hours.

-An LED Light Helps You See Scribe Lines Even Through Shadows
+An LED Light Helps You See Scribe Lines In Any Lighting

-An LED Light Helps You See Scribe Lines Even Through Shadows
+An LED Light Helps You See Scribe Lines In Any Lighting

 When cutting complex patterns with a jigsaw, sometimes you might have to move into a position that casts a shadow on the material you're working on and makes it hard to see the scribe lines.
-An LED light can light up the cutting surface and eliminates the need to squint in order to see where you should be cutting.
+An LED light can light up the cutting surface.

 Keep in mind that even if your jigsaw does have an LED light, you shouldn't work in a dark area for safety reasons.
-Make sure to keep your entire workspace bright, regardless of whether you have an LED light.
+Make sure to keep your entire workspace well lit, regardless of whether you have an LED light.

 Having a Lever to Change Angles Saves Time